-"Everything goes better with calm and serenity... or fuck that, then there's nothing."
+"Everything goes better with calm and serenity... or don’t worry, be happy."

 The farm with 16.2 hectares of agricultural land is run by Anton and his wife as a sideline.
 While Anton's wife works part-time in the support center of the Algasing facility for the disabled, the organic farmer and daily worker works in the agricultural office in Weilheim in the agricultural testing service.
 He also works in the Bockhorn Parish Association as an organist and choirmaster.